Fredrik Holmlund: Biography and career

-In early January 2018 a new single named 'Circus' was announced which became Holmlund's fourth release with Kerbera.
-At the same time, Kerbera announced that they would be supporting Falling in reverse in Russia and that the band will release the first tour dates for 2018.
+In early January 2018 a new single named "Circus" was announced which became Holmlund's fourth release with Kerbera.
+At the same time, Kerbera announced that they would be supporting Falling in Reverse in Russia and that the band will release the first tour dates for 2018.

-On March 20, 2018, Kerbera released the single "Howl" for charity and Holmlund announced via social media that it was the first song he wrote for Kerbera.
-All proceeds went in full to the organization "The Man That Rescues Dogs" and the band went on a three-week tour in Thailand.
+On 20 March 2018, Kerbera released the single "Howl" for charity and Holmlund announced via social media that it was the first song he wrote for Kerbera.
+All proceeds went in full to the organization "The Man that Rescues Dogs" and the band went on a three-week tour in Thailand.
 Howl also took home first place on the iTunes list.
 In August of that year, Holmlund announced that he would leave Kerbera.
 In September he joined the band on stage for a farewell concert where he sang the songs.
-Holmlund released his first single "Rise" under the pseudonym "Lazsarus" on September 18, 2018.
+Holmlund released his first single "Rise" under the pseudonym "Lazsarus" on 18 September 2018.

 In early June 2019, Södertälje Stadsscen announced that a tribute concert for the game franchise Silent Hill would be held during the autumn.
 Holmlund plays guitar and since the franchise celebrates 20 years the composer Akira Yamaoka will be joining the band on stage.
 In October 2021 the concert was released for free on Youtube.

+In 2023, Holmlund received a call from Richard Sjunnesson, inviting him to audition as the live-session bassist for The Unguided on their tour with Hypocrisy.
+As the tour progressed, Holmlund's connection with the band deepened, describing the experience as a moment of camaraderie and shared passion.
+Following the tour, Holmlund was invited to join The Unguided as a full-time member to contribute to their upcoming sixth album.

+On 18 October 2024, The Unguided released their first single with Holmlund, titled "Hell," and announced the release of their new album Hellven on the same day.